dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/The Stacks/Open Systems Interconnect (OSI) Stack (Model -- I call it a stack alright! =P).md

 *(Please Do Not Throw Sausage Pizza Away ;) -- as a term of reference to the various layers, I don't give a toss what you do with your pizza just don't waste food.)*

+*(I'll fill in more on these sections as I review the Network+ and other course material)*

 Specific processes take place to each bit of data that passes through these layers, from bottom down to bottom up respectively.

 Pieces of data added and also removed as they move between layers.